 Professional practice experience is integrated into the course.
-Overall, you will be required to complete 216 hours of simulated experience and 840 hourse of professional practice experience in an appropriate workplace.
+Overall, you will be required to complete 216 hours of simulated experience and 840 hours of professional practice experience in an appropriate workplace.

 It is a condition of enrolment that applicants are screened for, and immunised against contracting a number of infectious illnesses before starting the clinical program.
-Click here for further information on health screening.
 You must cover your own screening and vaccination costs.
+More about health screening.

 Mandatory requirements for clinical practice include: